 In addition, he is on the arbitral panel of Sport Resolutions, the UK's leading sports dispute resolution body, and on the Lawn Tennis Association's disciplinary panel, giving him valuable judicial perspective, and is a director of the British Association for Sport and Law.
 His expertise in sports law was also recognised by his appointment to the London 2012 Olympics and Paralympics Sports Advocacy Service.

-Dan acts for sporting governing bodies, athletes, clubs and other entities in the full range of sports related matters, including relating to selection, doping, funding, governance, media concerns, disciplinary issues, sponsorship and other commercial matters.
-He will act as advocate, adviser or arbitrator in disputes and also takes instructions in non-contentious matters, such as constitutional or transactional advice and drafting.
+Dan acts for sporting governing bodies, athletes, clubs and other entities in the full range of sports related matters, including relating to selection, doping, funding, governance, media concerns, disciplinary issues, sponsorship contracts, broadcasting deals and other commercial matters.
+He will act as advocate, adviser, arbitrator or mediator in disputes and also takes instructions in non-contentious matters, such as constitutional or transactional advice and drafting.
 He has appeared before domestic and international tribunals at all levels, including the National Anti-Doping Appeal Panel and the Court of Arbitration for Sport.

 Examples of Dan’s sports work include:

-Dan’s practice is focussed on commercial litigation and arbitration of all varieties, in particular disputes with a cross-border / offshore element.
+Dan’s practice is focused on commercial litigation and arbitration of all varieties, in particular disputes with a cross-border / offshore element.

 He joined 4 New Square in 2008 having previously qualified as a solicitor-advocate at Herbert Smith, and consequently he typically operates well above his year of call.
 Having become a tenant, in 2009 he went away to develop his practice overseas in the Caribbean: he spent three months on secondment with Conyers Dill & Pearman in the British Virgin Islands, during which time he was called to the Bar of the BVI and worked on a number of very substantial cases in the Commercial Court there (often as lead advocate and advisor).
 He has returned to the Caribbean on work assignments every year since, and retains close links with a number of firms there.

-His practice also extends to other international jurisdictions, including Switzerland and Luxembourg (both countries where his fluent French is often helpful) as well as the United States - in particular New York, where in 2012 he was invited to speak at the New York City Bar Association, and California, where he used to live.
+His practice also extends to other international jurisdictions, including Switzerland and Luxembourg (both countries where his fluent French is often helpful) as well as the United States - in particular New York, where, as testament to this, he is regularly invited to address local lawyers on aspects of English litigation practice of relevance to them, and California, where he used to live.
 In keeping with the global outlook of his practice, in recent months Dan has been published by the Journal of the New York State Bar Association on the subject of worldwide freezing injunctions, and the Journal of International Banking and Financial Law (twice) on the ongoing cross-border Lehman Brothers insolvency.